Extending Booster with Rockets!

 Create an Infrastructure Rocket package to extend the default Booster-provided infrastructure

 A rocket is an npm package that extends your current Booster architecture.
-The structure is simple, and it mainly has 2 methods: mountStack and unmountStack.
-We'll explain what they are shortly.
+The structure is simple, and it mainly has 2 methods: mountStack

 Infrastructure Rocket interfaces are provider-dependant because each provider defines their own way to manage context, so Infrastructure Rockets must import the corresponding booster infrastructure package for their chosen provider:

-• For AWS: @boostercloud/framework-provider-aws-infrastructure
+- For AWS:

-• For Azure: @boostercloud/framework-provider-azure-infrastructure
+- For Azure:

-• For Local (dev environment): @boostercloud/framework-provider-local-infrastructure
+- For Local (dev environment):

-Notice that, as the only thing you'll need from that package is the InfrastructureRocket interface, it is preferable to import it as a dev dependency to avoid including such a big package in your deployed lambdas.
+interface, it is preferable to import it as a dev dependency to avoid including such a big package in your deployed lambdas.

-So let's start by creating a new package and adding the provider-depdendent dependency as well as the typescript and @boostercloud/framework-types packages:
+So let's start by creating a new package and adding the provider-depdendent dependency as well as the typescript

 mkdir rocket-your-rocket-name-aws-infrastructure